Danaus petilia

-A common butterfly with nomadic populations, particularly in central Australia where many native host plants die of during dry periods, and in south eastern Australia where it is too cold for them in winter.
+A common butterfly with nomadic populations, particularly in Central Australia where many native host plants die off during dry periods, and in South Eastern Australia where it is too cold for them in winter.
 Butterflies prefer an open country or farmland habitat.
 Flight is generally slow and close to the ground.

 Host plants

 Host plants include of a range of native and introduced plants that have a milky sap like Gomphocarpus, Cynanchum, Secamone, Marsdenia, Ascelpias, Calotropis, Stapelia and many more.